twiddlingbits/twr-wasm/docs/api/api-localization.md

 For a locale aware character input, use `io_getc_l()`, `twr_gets()`, or `io_gets()`.
 All use the locale category LC_CTYPE.
 See [C API](../api/api-c-general.md).

-Note that functions that get character(s) from stdin, like `twr_gets()`, behave different than functions that output characters to stdout (like  `puts`, `io_putstr`, `io_putc`, `putchar`) in the "C" locale.
+Note that in the "C" locale functions that get character(s) from stdin, like `twr_gets()`, behave different than functions that output characters to stdout (like  `puts`, `io_putstr`, `io_putc`, `putchar`).
 Characters to stdout in "C" locale will handle UTF-8 characters.
-For stdin, "C" will be treated as ASCII.
+For stdin, "C" uses ASCII.
 All use the locale category LC_CTYPE.

 For consistent UTF-8 (or windows-1252) behavior, set the locale as discussed above.